Successful management of SCN starts with a soil test

 Harvest is the ideal time to test soil for soybean cyst nematode (SCN), and the SCN Coalition is encouraging soybean growers to know which fields have the yield-hurting pest and at what population densities.

-SCN soil testing recommendations can vary by state, and some state soybean checkoff organizations, including South Dakota, have free soil sampling programs.
+SCN soil testing recommendations can vary by state, and some state soybean checkoff organizations, including Nebraska, have free soil sampling programs.

 “Surveys funded by the soybean checkoff have found about 70% of the fields in Iowa have SCN,” Iowa State University nematologist Greg Tylka said.
 “Research also shows SCN can live in the soil for 10 years or more in the absence of soybeans.
 In other words, SCN can always be there, which is why farmers need to test their soil.”